Skip to content

 Breadth and depth are the primary differences between managing devices and managing mobile apps.
 While managing devices provides broader control, managing apps allows you to delve more deeply into enterprise app management without affecting a user’s other applications.

-Think of MDM as the equivalent of redecorating your office while MAM is like reorganizing your desk drawers.
+Think of using an MDM solution as the equivalent of redecorating your office while an MAM is like reorganizing your desk drawers.
 While these two activities are related, they’re also distinct.
 Either or both options (or a combination of both) may be worthwhile depending on your needs and goals.

 Because of their different focuses, MDM is often used for managing corporate-owned devices, while MAM is favored for managing corporate-owned software on personal devices.